HGHimself/rust-oauth2-study/README.md

 ### Questions
 ##### How does our system get notified that a gift card is purchased?
 We do not want to have to poll the Shopify API repetitively to find out a card has been bought.
-Maybe we will be able to have a hook attached to our gift card products and the hook will notify our service.
+Maybe we could have a hook attached to our gift card products and the hook will notify our service.

 ##### Is giving the user a code the best possible way to handle customer authentication?
 How do we validate a credited user when they are attempting to redeem their store credit?
-One way is to provide them with a code, preferably though email, that will be entered into the Shopify checkout page.
+One way is to provide them with a code, preferably though email, this will be entered into the Shopify checkout page.
 Maybe there is a more modern way that utilizes a cookie or something?
 We will have to keep sharing gift cards in mind.

 ##### How do we get some sort of actionable element/button in the Shopify checkout page?
-We will need to be able to make sure the user will be able to recognize their ability to use a gift card when checking out.
+We will need to make sure the user can recognize their ability to use a gift card when checking out.
 Hopefully this will take them to a checkout page that comes out of the box with Shopify.

 ##### What entities need to exist within Shopify to utilize the Discount/Gift Card code feature?
 It appears that within the checkout page, you have a text field to enter a code in order to redeem a discount or code.
 Is there some sort of hook that we can use to accept the value coming through from that field?
-We would need to catch and process the input and somehow return a *discount* object that would be understood by Shopify to lower the price.
+We would need to accept and process the input and somehow return a *discount* object that would be understood by Shopify to lower the price.

 When a purchase that utilizes a gift card occurs, we will need to identify this and respond accordingly (by debiting the account, that is).
 Again, we want to avoid polling the API to find an event; a hook would better serve our purpose.